-Adults and children 12 years of age and over: place 1 powder on tongue every 6 hours, while symptoms persist.
+Adults: place 1 powder on tongue every 6 hours, while symptoms persist.
 Drink a full glass of water with each dose, or powder may be stirred into a glass of water or other liquid.

 Do not take more than 4 powders in 24 hours unless directed by a doctor.

 Children under 12 years of age: ask a doctor.